Be a leader in the clinical practice of endocrinology, endocrine surgery, and laparoscopic surgery.

 - Wednesday didactic sessions

-- Major journal club
+- Journal club

 - Research meeting

-The Monday Endocrine Grand Rounds is attended by faculty, fellows, and providers from other specialties, house staff, and students.
 The topics discussed at this conference are clinically relevant, but may include newer developments in the basic sciences, which are of increasing importance to a clinician.
 The fellows have an opportunity to present interesting cases they have seen and discuss a related area of diagnosis or therapy.
 Research protocols and results are discussed as well.

-Journal Club
+Journal club

-Journal Club follows Endocrine Grand Rounds every Monday.
+Journal Club follows Endocrine Grand Rounds every Wednesday.
 Each week, fellows gather to discuss a group of recent articles they believe are of relevance.
 Often, this conference allows the opportunity to compare the content of the literature with "what we really do."
-The focus is very clinical and the goal is to stay updated on a broad range of topics.
+The focus is very clinical, and the goal is to stay updated on a broad range of topics.
 Fellows often cover articles in depth.
 A core curriculum lecture is given by a faculty member following EGR.

-Didactic Lectures
+Didactic lectures

 - Insulin: synthesis, regulation, and molecular mechanism of action